gbrrestoration/rrap-mds-knowledge-hub/information-system/provenance/registry/clone.md

 No, cloning an item is equivalent to creating a new item with existing details pre-filled.
 Any access settings applied to the source item will not be transferred to the destination item.

+**Is the history of the source item copied?**

+No, cloning an item is equivalent to creating a new item with existing details pre-filled.
+The history of the source item is not part of the history of the new item.

 **Does the RRAP IS API support cloning?**

 No, cloning is not implemented for programmatic API use.
 Instead, you can `fetch` the contents of an existing record, modify them, and post the new item using the appropriate `create` endpoint.